 Stephen A. Hansen, Principal, Architectural History & Historic Preservation Policy

-Stephen has over 30 years of experience in historic preservation, cultural resource
+Stephen Hansen has over 33 years of experience in historic preservation and cultural

 Don Alexander Hawkins, Architect and Architectural Historian